seanko2/Miyagi/README.md

 (insert a drawing here maybe)
 Method: <br />
 The data that is in AWS right until this point are all in .txt files.
 In order for the RAG/ LLM model to do something meaningful with the data, it needs to be vectorized i.e numerically represented.
 I used **langchain_text_splitters** to split each .txt file into chunks.
 Those chunks were embedded by a Hugging Face model supported by Langchain.
 The data is held in a **pyarrow** table and stored in **LanceDB**.
-I access the table directly from AWS. <br />
+I access the table directly from AWS through table called "embeddings_tbl". <br />
 Model : sentence-transformers/all-MiniLM-L6-v2 <br />
 Documentation: https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2 <br />

 ### RAG System
+Packages I used <br />
+LanceDB <br />

+##### application.py/retrieve <br />
+Using LanceDB was advantageous because retreiving from "embeddings_tbl" was really simple.
+I used the built-in function as_retriever(search_type="similarity", search_kwargs={"k": 3}) to retrieve relevant documents. <br />

+##### application.py/process_documents
+The retrieval process from invoke returns a list custom Document object.
+I want to process the documents into a string format to make feeding to the Large language model possible.

+### Voice Mode
+I initially had a speech_to_text.py that worked on my local machine but was slow and was not supported by the browser.
+I then used the basic browser speech recognition API.
+This is definitely an area of improvement because the browser speech recognition is faulty and can sometimes only get a piece of user input. <br />

+*The browser API is also not compatible with Safari but Google Chrome works.*

+### Chat Model

 ### FrontEND
 Jinja2 : Flask default templating
+Basic HTML
+CSS